OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 ##### ATS Exceptions

 ATS restrictions can be disabled by configuring exceptions in the Info.plist file under the NSAppTransportSecurity key.
-These exceptions can be allied to
+These exceptions can be applied to
 * allow insecure connections (HTTP),
 * lower the minimum TLS version,
 * disable PFS and